Br1sbane/test02/content/blog/Benefits_for_HR.md

 ##### **Unstable currencies**

 High inflation is a concern for many people around the globe.
-An elegant solution to it would be a salary in cryptocurrency.
+An elegant solution to it could be a salary in cryptocurrency.

 ##### **Employee demand**